-Because the application changes each year, you must complete an entirely new application in the year for which you apply.
+Because the application changes each year, you must complete a new application in the year for which you apply.
 Some biographical information from your previous application will carry over to your new one, although you will be able to edit all fields in your new application.
 You will also be required to pay the application fee unless you qualify for a fee reduction or fee waiver.

 As long as your test scores (GMAT or GRE for general aptitude and TOEFL, IELTS, or PTE for English language proficiency) remain valid for the round in which you wish to apply, you do not need to retake them or have them resent by the test centers.
 If your test scores are no longer valid, you need to retake the exams.

 We will evaluate your new application on its merits in the context of the new applicant pool.
 It is likely that the person reviewing your application has not seen your previous one.
 We do have access to previous applications, however, and may choose whether to review and consider them before making a final decision.

 Advice on Reapplying